MHKiT-Software/MHKiT/docs/_sources/qc.rst.txt

 QC Module
 ====================
+It is recommended that the input data be processed using the quality control (QC) module to check for data quality and potential issues prior to using the MHKiT modules.
 Before using the methods in the Wave, River, and Tidal modules, the input data provided by the user should undergo proper quality control analysis to ensure that the data is of high quality and fit for the intended purpose.
 Quality control analysis often includes steps to ensure that data is not missing, corrupt, or outside of the expected range.